- Search The Registry

 *Solomon Burke was born on this date in 1936.
 He was a Black singer and songwriter.

-From Philadelphia, Pennsylvania, his family was religious: he attended church services at the House of God for All People and sang gospel music all through his childhood.
+From Philadelphia, Pennsylvania, his family was religious: he attended church services at the House of God for All People and sang gospel music throughout his childhood.
 His musical solo debut came with the church's choir when he was nine, but it was preaching, not singing, that first marked him as something special.
 Soon he was giving sermons and becoming known as the Wonder Boy Preacher.

 Burke transplanted elements of Black church services into secular music more effectively than any other artist except for perhaps Aretha Franklin.
 Burke enjoyed his greatest renown as part of the stable of soul vocalists under contract with the Atlantic record label in the mid-1960s.
-He remained a consistent crowd pleaser into the twenty-first century thanks in part to his luxurious self-presentation on stage; dubbed the "King of Rock and Soul," he once had an exact replica of the British crown jewels made for his onstage "coronations."
+He remained a consistent crowd pleaser into the twenty-first century thanks partly to his luxurious self-presentation on stage; dubbed the "King of Rock and Soul," he once had an exact replica of the British crown jewels made for his onstage "coronations."
 Record sales, however, were always less important to Burke than his flamboyant live appearances.
 Burke played on the tension between his gospel roots and his sensual appeal.
-"It would be a sin to pass up the pleasures the Lord made just for us," he once said and indeed Burke fathered 21 children, large groups of whom he has sometimes dressed identically.
+"It would be a sin to pass up the pleasures the Lord made just for us," he once said, and indeed Burke fathered 21 children, large groups of whom he has sometimes dressed identically.